SpidLab/GWAS-Verification/README.md

 -k k | Number of SNPs that are provided in the partial noisy dataset -l l | Number of SNPs for which GWAS statistics are provided -s shift | The index of SNP that is considered the most associated one.
-If s = 0, the correct SNPs are provided -c case_control_IDs_file | Path to the csv files that contains case and control IDs -o output_dir | Directory to save the output files
+If s = 0, the correct SNPs are provided -c D_case_control_IDs_file | Path to the csv file that contains case and control IDs for dataset D -o output_dir | Directory to save the output files

 Example run